 Cons Of Leathered Quartzite Countertops

-• More difficult to clean: An unpolished quartzite is less likely to reveal fingerprints.
+• More difficult to clean: An unpolished surface is less likely to reveal fingerprints.
 It is also simple to clean, unlike a leathered stone.
 To clean that pitted surface, you will have to put in a little more effort.

 • Not so appealing for homebuyers: Thanks to all those house-hunting programs on TV, most homebuyers fall in love with a smooth countertop look.
-Leathered stone, despite its higher price tag, may disappoint some customers.
+Textured stone, despite its higher price tag, may disappoint some customers.

 You will probably be better off spending more on a higher-quality stone rather than paying more to have it textured if you want to add luxury to your kitchen renovation that will appeal to more homeowners.

-Leathered Quartzite Countertops Cost
+Leathered Finish Quartzite Cost for Countertops

 Leathering gives your countertops a textured finish, and it features minor hills and valleys, but polished and honed counters are entirely flat.
 This texture is visible and tactile on most stones but incredibly slight.